Supreme Allied Commander Atlantic: Striking Fleet Atlantic

 Commander Striking Fleet Atlantic (COMSTRIKFLTLANT) was SACLANT's major subordinate seagoing commander.
 The primary mission of Striking Fleet Atlantic was to deter aggression by maintaining maritime superiority in the Atlantic AOR and ensuring the integrity of NATO's sea lines of communications.
+From the 1980s, much of this mission was centered around a potential voyage to strike Soviet bases in the Kola Peninsula.
 The Striking Fleet's Commander was a U.S. Navy Vice Admiral based at Naval Station Norfolk, Virginia who also served as the Commander U.S. Second Fleet.
 In 1981 the American Forces Information Service listed its components as the Carrier Striking Force consisting of Carrier Striking Groups One and Two.
 The Carrier Striking Force appears to have been Task Force 401.
 The Carrier Striking Force appears to have had an American nucleus, built around Carrier Group Four, and Carrier Striking Group Two appears to have had a British nucleus, later, it seems, becoming Anti-Submarine Group Two.
 When HMS Ark Royal took part in Exercise Royal Knight circa 1972, she formed the centrepiece of Striking Group Two and led Task Group 401.2.

+In July 1985, it appears that a SACLANT proposal to change his command structure as redesignating Commander Anti-Submarine Warfare Group Two (COMASGRU TWO) to Commander Anti-Submarine Warfare Striking Force (COMASWSTRIKFOR), was approved.
+The change implied that COMASWSTRIKFOR would become Commander Task Force (CTF) 406 directly subordinate to Commander Striking Fleet Atlantic.

-When Vice Admiral Hank Mustin became COMSTRIKFLTLANT he reorganised the Fleet by adding amphibious and landing force (seemingly UK/NL Amphibious Force) components.
+When Vice Admiral Hank Mustin became COMSTRIKFLTLANT in 1984 he reorganised the Fleet by adding amphibious and landing force (seemingly UK/NL Amphibious Force) components.
+He was in post from 1984 to 1986.

 In 1998, Commander Striking Fleet Atlantic directed three Principal Subordinate Commanders and three Sub-Principal Subordinate Commanders: